IdiosApps/jenkins-2-diagrams/README.md

 This script converts a folder of Jenkins files into a visual representation.

+Whilst there are [Jenkins plugins to view pipeline graphs](https://plugins.jenkins.io/pipeline-graph-view/), you have to enter a pipeline first.
+If you have many pipelines and don't know the top-level/entrypoint pipelines, you might like this tool.
+Visualise in the terminal, as textual diagrams, or render with your IDE/GitHub/Docusaurus etc.

 # Inputs

 Specify a path to your project.